A Critical Study on Data Leakage in Recommender System Offline Evaluation: Introduction

-We argue that in many offline evaluation settings for recommender system, \textit{global timeline is not observed}.
-Ignorance of timeline leads to two major issues.
+We argue that although \textbf{global timeline} is specified in the aforementioned recommender system problem definition, it is not observed in many offline evaluation settings for recommender system.
+By ``not observing global timeline'', we are referring to the case whereby events are not considered in chronological order along the global timeline.
+We argue that ignorance of the timeline leads to two major issues.

-The first issue is that models designed are not able to capture the global temporal context of user-item interactions.
-In Figure~\ref{fig:pop_globaltimeline}, we sample three items from two datasets MovieLens-25M and Yelp (see Table~\ref{tab:datasetStats} for dataset details).
+The first issue is that the models designed cannot capture the global temporal context of the user-item interactions.
+Temporal context along the timeline in datasets (\eg Douban~\cite{douban}, Amazon~\cite{amazon}) have been studied in~\cite{causalPopularityBias, timeMatters}.
+In this paper, we further introduce three examples to illustrate the temporal context in MovieLens-25M, Yelp and Amazon-electronic datasets.
+In Figure~\ref{fig:pop_globaltimeline}, we sample three items from two datasets: MovieLens-25M and Yelp (see Table~\ref{tab:datasetStats} for the details of the datasets).
+Each dataset contains ten-year user-item interactions.
 We plot the number of interactions the sampled items received in each year (\ie items' yearly popularity) over the ten years.
-Naturally, popularity of items changes along time.
-In fact, not all items are available for ratings/interactions from the beginning of the timeline.
-Item $18919$ in Yelp receives its very first rating after Year 7 and becomes popular in the following years.
+Naturally, the popularity of items changes over time.
+In fact, not all items are available for ratings/interactions from the beginning of the timeline (Year 1).
+Item $18919$ in Yelp receives its very first rating after Year 7 (the seventh year since the beginning of the ten-year time period) and becomes popular from then.
 We may consider that this item was first introduced to the review system in Year 7.
-However, most recommender models (including popularity-based recommenders) in literature do not consider this temporal context in evaluation.
+However, most recommender models (including popularity-based recommenders) in the literature do not consider this temporal context in evaluation.
+Another illustrative example could be the releases of the Ipad models by Apple.
+In Figure~\ref{sfig:ipad_info}, we list nine Ipad models and their corresponding official release dates.
+It can be seen that, from 2010 to 2015, new Ipad models have been gradually introduced to the market.
+We then match the Ipad models with the products in the Amazon-electronic dataset; the corresponding product IDs of different Ipad models in the Amazon-electronic dataset can be found in Figure~\ref{sfig:ipad_info}.
+Then we plot the activeness (\ie number of reviews) of the Ipad models in the Amazon-electronic dataset, in Figure~\ref{sfig:ipad_pop}.
+From the plot, we make two observations: (1) The activeness of the Ipads in Amazon-electronic can reflect their release dates because the Ipads only start receiving reviews from their release years; (2) Generally, an Ipad model is more popular near its release year but slowly losing attentions from consumers after a few years.
+Taking the timeline from 2010 to 2018 as an example, if \textit{global timeline} is not observed, trends like newly released products and dynamic popularity of a product cannot be well captured.